olivernina/nephi/README.md

 2. Install [PyTorch](http://pytorch.org/).
 ```
-conda install pytorch torchvision opencv -c pytorch -y # this is enough if you don't need CUDA, else build from source
+conda install pytorch torchvision opencv -c pytorch -y # this is enough if you don't need CUDA, if you do, build from source
 ```
 3. Install [lmdb](https://lmdb.readthedocs.io/en/release/), and a few more dependencies: